Preparing for Hybrid Classes

 The instructor should connect their laptop and a Meeting Owl to the meeting room.
 The camera can be pointed towards the in-person participants, or the instructor as desired.

-Audio: The remote participant will both hear and broadcast through the speaker built-into the Meeting Owl.
+Audio: The remote participant will both listen and broadcast through the speaker built-into the Meeting Owl.

 Audience Questions: In-person participants can use the Meeting Owl microphone to ask questions.